West Ham co-owner David Sullivan has revealed that he was threatened with violence by an unnamed agent during the January transfer window.

-Agents’ roles in modern football has been the subject of heavy debate in recent times, with QPR manager Harry Redknapp likening their behavior to “gang warfare.”
-Sullivan has revealed the lengths some agents are prepared to go to to secure a deal, comparing them to “scavengers.”
+Agents’ roles in modern football has been the subject of heavy debate in recent times, with QPR manager Harry Redknapp likening their behaviour to “gang warfare”.

 "It was all deeply unpleasant and I'm glad it's over.
 Now we can get on with the football.”

-Sullivan went on to agree with Redknapp’s comments and called for the Football Association to cap the astronomic amounts of commission that are now commonplace for agents during transfer negotiations.
+Sullivan went on to agree with Redknapp’s comments and called for the Football Association to cap the astronomic amounts that are now commonplace among agents during transfer negotiations.

 He continued: "Harry Redknapp was right: it feels like gang warfare out there and I can see it spilling over into violence in the future, unless there is legislation from the FA to curb the practices.